 Figure 7: Comparison of the electrostatic potential map.
-The charges distribution around the exposed edge of heme group (green) of CybB (pdb 50C0) and Nox5 from Cylindrospermum stagnale (pdb 50C0), $\frac{1}{2}$ , w a similar positive surface potential (blue) that is presumed to funnel the superoxide anion to the heme edge.
-Imc ges were produced in Pymol.
+The charges distribution around the exposed edge of heme group (green) of CybB (pdb 5OCO) and Nox5 (pdb 5OOT) show a similar positive surface potential (blue) that is presumed to funnel the superoxide anion to the heme edge.
+Images were produced in Pymol.